Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Upload configuration → Compile → Onboard VMs → Assign configuration → Check compliance**

-### Question #62
+### Question #41 🐣🐣🐣

 You are developing an application.
 The application source has multiple branches.

 You make several changes to a branch used for experimentation.

-You need to update the main branch to capture the changes made to the experimentation branch and override the history of the Git repository.
+**You need to update the main branch to capture the changes made to the experimentation branch and override the history of the Git repository.**

 Which Git option should you use?